Loisel/colorview2d/README.md

     sudo easy_install --upgrade colorview2d

-Note that numpy can not be installed via the python package index.
-Please install these packages via the package manager that is shipped with your linux distribution.

 If you are considering writing your own mods then installation into the userspace is preferable (access to colorview2d/mods to place the mod file).